dsindex/ntagger/README.md

 - 'X-' prefix is prepending to POS(Part of Speech) tag of inside morphs for distinguishing following morphs.

-<details><summary>- we can evaluate the predicted result morph-by-morph or eojeol by eojeol manner(every lines having 'X-' POS tag are removed).</summary>
+- we can evaluate the predicted result morph-by-morph or eojeol by eojeol manner(every lines having 'X-' POS tag are removed).
+<details><summary>details</summary>
 <p>

 ```